 Lookout Mountain has no fire lookout on it.
 Nor are the views from the top very impressive.
 But it is named, ranked, and has a USGS benchmark.
 So I suppose it has some redeeming value.
 Contrary to the Wolverine Creek Area Trails Map, there is no trail to the top (e.g., FST-131).
 Lord knows I wish there was.
 This is a seldom-visited summit.
 The easiest access is via the relatively-open southeast ridge.
 USGS Hawley Gulch

 Southwest Ridge, Class 2+

-From the signed “Y” junction of FSR-218 and FSR-217, drive 0.7 mile SE down Table Rock Canyon on FSR-217 to Poison Flat.
+From the signed “Y” junction of FSR-218 and FSR-217, drive 0.7 mile southeast down Table Rock Canyon on FSR-217 to Poison Flat.
 The Table Rock Group Campground is located here.
 Park along the road in a minor pullout (5,700 feet).

 The ATV trail/road on the ridge crest is probably FST-131/Lookout Mountain Trail.
-Unfortunately, it dies out at the West Summit and is GONE.
-Unless it reappears later (a chance that I was not willing to take), the intensely thick forest/brush for that route would be more lengthy and awful than the Southwest Ridge Route.
+Unfortunately, it dies out at the west summit and is GONE.
+Unless it reappears later (a chance that I was not willing to take), the intensely thick forest/brush for that route would be more lengthy and awful than the southwest ridge route.